Essential guide to becoming a part-time real estate agent

 2. Enroll and complete pre-licensing courses

-Regardless of what state you live in, you need to take pre-licensing classes which can take anywhere from 40 to 180 hours to complete.
-Courses cover real estate principles, practices, contracts, finance, and legal aspects and can be offered online or in-person.
-According to Investopedia, some of the most popular online courses for 2024 include:
+Regardless of your state, you need to take pre-licensing classes, which can take 40 to 180 hours to complete.
+Courses cover real estate principles, practices, contracts, finance, and legal aspects and can be offered online or in person.
+According to Investopedia, some of the most popular online courses for 2025 include:

 3. Find a real estate brokerage